Diggle railway station: Incidents

-On 5 July 1923, an express passenger train, hauled by Ex-LNWR Whale Experiment Class 4-6-0 No. 1406 George Findlay, was in a rear-end collision with a freight train.
+On 5 July 1923, an express passenger train, hauled by LNWR Whale Experiment Class 4-6-0 no. 1406 George Findlay, was in a rear-end collision with a freight train.
 Four people were killed.

+The site today

+Little remains of the station today; all of the buildings and platforms have been demolished.
+The nearby signal box remains operational for the Huddersfield Line that it still in use.
+The water tank for tunnel troughs and the station cottages are extant.

+Reopening campaigns

 Local residents have periodically campaigned for the station to be reopened.
 This has often been connected to proposals to fully reopen the Standedge Tunnels.